Best Wireless Guitar System

 Audio Technica ATW-1501 System 10 Stompbox Wireless System

 Audio Technica's System 10 ATW-1501 is another Digital Wireless System that takes the form of a guitar pedal.
 It is designed to be as convenient, intuitive and pedalboard-friendly, sporting a single foot switch that let you toggle between various output modes and to mute or unmute your wireless signal.
 Behind this simplistic interface however is impressive wireless technology that allows for reliable and transparent operation.

 Following the digital wireless format, System 10 ATW-1501 operates in 2.4 GHz range, far from TV and DTV interference, and it is more than capable of safely handling your audio signal wirelessly, with its ability to receive up to eight body pack transmitters simultaneously.
 Finally, both the receiver and transmitter are compact and sturdy, and both are very easy to set up.
 If you are looking for a transparent wireless system that is backed by a reliable brand, then you should check this one out.
-Get the latest price & reviews at Amazon.com.
+Get the latest price & reviews at Sweetwater.com.

 Nady UHF-4 Guitar Wireless System